 Teacher: Mrs Rogers

-PE this year will be on Thursday afternoons.
+PE will continue to be on Thursday afternoons.

 Please encourage children to complete homework tasks independently!

 - Writing: Use a range of punctuation, including inverted commas, apostrophes, brackets, dashes and commas..

 - Reading: Draw inferences from the text, and use evidence to justify them.

 - Rapidly recall number facts using all four rules of number.

 - Apply maths knowledge to problem solve using all four rules of number.